cmboell/learning-journal/README.md

 ## 102-Learning journal

 **Hi, my name is Colby**
+I am currently in school for Computer languages.
+I live in Carroll, Ia

-- Here is an example of a table of contents for a learning journal.
+- *Here is an example of a table of contents for a learning journal.*

 Table of Contents
 - [Mark Down Examples for class One -102](/MarkdownExamples.md)